 Continue on the Heritage Trail to Goshen, a passionate city that fuses urban edge and historic charm.
 The downtown and restaurants reflect this vibe.
 Check out the Old Bag Factory (1100 N Chicago).
 It’s home to artisan galleries and specialty boutiques.
 Every gorgeous piece at Goertzen Pottery is wood-fired, richly colored and fully functional.
 Turkish jewelry designer Gamze Neer crafts beautiful baubles from Victorian cameos to Art Nouveau bracelets.

 Ready for some amorous edibles?
 The wood-fired pizza at Venturi (123 E Lincoln) is faithful to the Neapolitan tradition and made with imported Caputo flour, fresh basil and house-made mozzarella.

-Highly recommended: We can’t let you leave Goshen without a trip to The Chief Ice Cream (502 W Lincoln) recently ranked the best in Indiana.
+During the Summer season, we highly recommended: We can’t let you leave Goshen without a trip to The Chief Ice Cream (502 W Lincoln) recently ranked the best in Indiana.

 DAY THREE (Elkhart)

 After breakfast, take a drive to Elkhart.
 The City with a Heart has plenty to offer.
 Kick back at an outdoor café, tour one (or all five!) museums, check out the NIBCO Water & Ice Park.
 They’re all close and connected by the Garden,

 RiverWalk and A&E districts along Downtown Elkhart’s Gateway Mile.